🌿Change Doesn't Have to be Hard when Choosing to Leave Bluebeam for e-PlanSoft™

 As any developer can tell you, plan reviews are like the bread and butter of construction.
 Or to be more accurate, they're the flour, yeast and milk you need before you can even make the bread and butter.
 Most of the time, no construction can take place without first conducting a plan review.

-If you're a plan review company, you specialize in the process.
-You know what goes into a review, whether it's assigning teams to a plan set, collaborating until it's ready for submission and repeating the process until it's considered suitable by the relevant building permit authorities.
+If you're a plan review company or government agency reviewing the plans, you specialize in the process.
+You know what goes into a review, whether it's assigning teams to a plan set, collaborating until it's ready for submission, and repeating the process until it's considered suitable by the relevant building permit authorities.

-Here, we'll discuss what a plan review is, why it's necessary, what's involved in it and how it can be done either with pen and paper or digitally with eplanning.
+Here, we'll discuss what a plan review is, why it's necessary, what's involved in it and how it can be done either with pen and paper or digitally with eplanning (electronic plan review).

 A plan review is a necessary step before almost any type of development can start.
 It's what occurs before permit issuance.